Originally posted May 23, 2021

-In the days after the shocking and tragic loss of Ken Tashian there's some members of various groups who have inquired as to how I came to be in the position of Administrator of various groups and websites previously handled by Ken after his sudden passing on May 19, 2021.
+In the days after the shocking and tragic loss of Ken Tashian there's some members who have inquired as to how I came to be in the position of Administrator of the two websites previously handled by Ken after his sudden passing on May 19, 2021.
 Like all of you, I was stunned, and this has been time of grieving and great sadness for all who knew Ken.
 My sole intent is to preserve, protect and continue Ken's legacy.
 Let me fill in the details.
 Apologies if this is long and detailed - verbose in a word.
 Thank you, Mr. Boyce, for the love of vocabulary.
-[Note: Links in this posting will take you off this site and replace the browser tab you are in.]

 Let me introduce myself